Nevada Articles of Incorporation

 Immediately online. ~1 week by mail.
 24 hours for $125 expedite fee.

 Other Helpful Nevada Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to Nevada.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: One or more required.

 - Qualifications: Natural person 18 years of age or older.

 - Quorum: Majority of directors, unless bylaws or articles of incorporation fixes a different number.

 - Action by written consent: Allowed if by a majority of shareholders entitled to vote on the action.